 The shared mission of all future activities in Puistokatu 4 is to promote the understanding of the global environmental crisis and enable a space for building a more sustainable future for all.

-Future activities will be further planned and communicated in 2020 and 2021.
-The planning is a joint effort by the Tiina and Antti Herlin Foundation and the Maj & Tor Nessling Foundation.
+Puistokatu 4 as a programme and an event site will be a joint effort by the Tiina and Antti Herlin Foundation and the Maj & Tor Nessling Foundation.

 Please visit the Puistokatu 4 website to learn more about the programme, watch a short documentary about the villa by Virpi Suutari, and join future activities.